 - 1. Clean P-H counting chamber with 70% alcohol an let air dry. - 2.
-Mix culture well and apply a single drip to counting chamber with Pasteur pipet.
-Examine the counting chamber using high power oil immersion objective. - 3.
-Make a preliminary estimation of the concentration of cells from the following overnight Serratia culture using the formula:
+Mix culture well and apply a single drop to counting chamber with Pasteur pipet.
+Examine the counting chamber using high power, oil immersion objective. - 3.
+Make a preliminary estimation of the concentration of cells from the overnight culture of Serratia marcescens using the following formula: